gaehlerm/SoftwareEngineering/README.md

 reader.read_file(filename)
 ```

-Delaying this decision would be a bad idea.
-Switch case selections should be resolved as soon as possible.
+Delaying the decision to resolve the string would be a bad idea.
+Switch case selections should always be resolved as soon as possible.
 There will be one place in your code where the user (or you) selects the kind of database he wants to use.
 Create the corresponding reader object right away.
 Dependency injection is the way to do it and it prevents you from writing really bad code.

-DI is very similar to the strategy pattern.
+DI is very similar to the strategy design pattern.
 The main difference being what you want to achieve.
-DI is mostly used for testing meanwhile the strategy pattern is generally used to allow the user to make a selection at run time.
+DI is mostly used for testing, meanwhile the strategy pattern is generally used to allow the user to make a selection at run time.

 ## Summary